bolorino/theatrewp/README.txt

 === What does the plugin include? ===

-* Custom posts for Productions and Performances
+* Custom posts for Productions, Performances and Sponsors
 * Widget for upcoming Performances of a particular Show
 * Widget for upcoming Performances in general
 * Widget for Production Sponsors